What’s New With PALS Certification: PALS Megacodes

 The Changes Affecting Treatment During PALS

-The AHA has traditionally updated the PALS algorithm every five years, coinciding with the updates released by the International Liaison Committee on Resuscitation (ILCOR).
+The ILCOR has traditionally updated the PALS algorithm every five years, coinciding with the updates released by the International Liaison Committee on Resuscitation (ILCOR).
 While this practice worked for decades, researchers do not necessarily release study findings and information in tandem with the updates.
 Therefore, health care professionals would need to wait until the next five-year interval for new recommendations.

 In the age of connected media, waiting unnecessarily is a poor excuse for not knowing the latest and best ways to save the lives of people, especially the most innocent—children.
-According to AHAJournals.org, the updated guidelines focused on the administration of lidocaine versus amiodarone, as well as reiterating 2015 recommendations as follows.
+According to ILCOR, the updated guidelines focused on the administration of lidocaine versus amiodarone, as well as reiterating 2015 recommendations as follows.

 Lidocaine or Amiodarone May Be Useful for Pediatric VF or pVT

-The earlier rendition of the PALS algorithm recommended administration of lidocaine or amiodarone for pediatric patients in VF or pulseless ventricular tachycardia (pVT).
-However, research from recent years would seem to suggest lidocaine increases chances of ROSC, and in fact, the 2018 review of the literature found a “statistically significant” increase in chances of ROSC following lidocaine administration.
+The earlier rendition of the PALS algorithm recommended the administration of lidocaine or amiodarone for pediatric patients in VF or pulseless ventricular tachycardia (pVT).
+However, research from recent years would seem to suggest lidocaine increases the chances of ROSC, and in fact, the 2018 review of the literature found a “statistically significant” increase in chances of ROSC following lidocaine administration.
 Unfortunately, only one study showed this possibility.

 Further review of studies conducted over the past three years revealed no association between lidocaine administration and survival to discharge.
-In other words, the use of lidocaine or amiodarone is acceptable, but lidocaine does carry potential side effects, such as increased risk of bradycardia.
+In other words, the use of lidocaine or amiodarone is acceptable, but lidocaine does carry potential side effects, such as the increased risk of bradycardia.
 It is up to each facility to determine if health care professionals should use lidocaine over amiodarone.

 Early Administration of Epinephrine Is Acceptable in Exceptional Situations

 Another area of focus in the updated guidelines, as explained by ECC.Guidelines.Heart.Org, involves the early administration of epinephrine.
 Throughout the history of PALS, recommendations aligned with the belief that early administration of high-dose epinephrine increased chances of ROSC and positive, long-term outcomes.
 Unfortunately, little evidence exists to support these claims.
 Moreover, the early administration of high-dose epinephrine carries a higher risk of adverse consequences, including tachycardia and increased risk for cardiac arrest.
-Therefore, the 2015 guidelines recommended against early administration of epinephrine, as well as high-dose administration.
+Therefore, the 2015 guidelines recommended against the early administration of epinephrine, as well as high-dose administration.

 The guideline to avoid early administration does have an exception.
-In children, as well as adults, suffering from life-threatening allergic reactions, early administration of high-dose epinephrine is essential to preventing cardiac arrest, as well as the reversing the causes of arrest.
+In children, as well as adults, suffering from life-threatening allergic reactions, early administration of high-dose epinephrine is essential to preventing cardiac arrest, as well as reversing the causes of arrest.